dimagi/django-field-audit/README.md

   above) will raise an exception when the model class is evaluated.
 - At this time, only the `QuerySet.delete()` and `QuerySet.update()` "special" write methods can actually perform change auditing when called with `audit_action=AuditAction.AUDIT`.
-The other three methods are currently not implemented and will raise `NotImplementedError` if called with that action.
+The other two methods are currently not implemented and will raise `NotImplementedError` if called with that action.
   Implementing these remaining methods remains a task for the future, see **TODO** below.
 All four methods do support `audit_action=AuditAction.IGNORE`